anira-project/anira/docs/sphinx/custom_preprocessing.rst

 The :cpp:func:`anira::PrePostProcessor::post_process` method receives inference results through a vector of :cpp:type:`anira::BufferF` instances and writes them to output ring buffers (a vector of :cpp:class:`anira::RingBuffer`).
 The :cpp:class:`anira::InferenceHandler` then retrieves samples from these ring buffers and returns them to the audio application.

+In addition to :cpp:func:`anira::PrePostProcessor::pre_process` and :cpp:func:`anira::PrePostProcessor::post_process`, the :cpp:class:`anira::PrePostProcessor` provides two optional hooks, :cpp:func:`anira::PrePostProcessor::before_inference` and :cpp:func:`anira::PrePostProcessor::after_inference`, which are called on the inference thread immediately before and after the backend runs.
+See `Inference Thread Hooks`_ below.

 Non-streamable tensors, such as control parameters or static values, can be handled using the :cpp:func:`anira::PrePostProcessor::get_input` and :cpp:func:`anira::PrePostProcessor::set_input` methods for input data, and :cpp:func:`anira::PrePostProcessor::get_output` and :cpp:func:`anira::PrePostProcessor::set_output` methods for output data.
 These methods allow you to store and retrieve non-streamable tensor values in a thread-safe manner.

 Understanding Streamable vs Non-Streamable Tensors